 Every week we comb through the news to find employment trends affecting the hospitality industry so you don’t have to.
-This week’s topic: hiring during COVID-19.
+This week’s topic: remote hiring during the pandemic.

 The coronavirus pandemic has forced restaurants to rethink aspects of their business while millions of people stay home and day to day operations are affected.
 Although most restaurants are seeing a decrease in sales due to the change in business, some managers need to hire to account for increased demand.
 But during the age of quarantine, what should the hiring process look like?